 Upgraded antennas can improve WLAN performance, reach and security.
 As explained in the first part of this tip, dipole antennas included with 802.11 products radiate signal 360 degrees around the antenna's axis.
+After-market antennas focus transmission more narrowly, boosting power where you need it by decreasing signal where you don't.

 Directional antennas focus signal in both planes.
 Patch antennas are flat directional antennas, mounted flush on walls or ceilings.
 They produce hemispherical coverage, spreading away from the mount point (Figure 2) at a width of 30 to 180 degrees.
 Concentrating signal on this smaller area further increases range.
 For example, Cisco's 9.5 dBi Patch has a 50H/43V beam with indoor range up to 1030 feet.
 HyperGain's 14 dBi Patch has a narrower 30H/30V beam.